mielvds/noise-website/Participate.md

 - **Glorious failures:**

-  Short or extended papers, up to 6 and 12 pages respectively (Evaluation) papers that include:
+  Short or extended papers, up to 6 and 12 pages, respectively.
+These evaluation papers should include:
   1. description of used datasets;
   2. research questions and hypotheses;
   3. applied evaluation protocol, benchmarks or gold standards; and
-  4. the practiced statistical methods for result analysis.
+  4. statistical methods used for analyzing the observed results.
-  Authors are encouraged to explain the properties of the approach that support the observed negative results, and show that the results prove that the hypotheses are not true.
+  Authors are encouraged to explain the properties of the approach that support the results that falsify their hypotheses.
   *The focus is on methodology, rather than on problematic implementations.*

 - **Confessions:**

-  Extended abstracts or positions, up to 2 pages that describe **testimonies**, **short stories**, **experiences** in a more informal fashion or **technical/development** issues that prevent the progress of the Semantic Web’s research.
+  Extended abstracts or positions that can be up to two pages.
+Confessions describe **testimonies**, **short stories**, and **experiences** in a more informal fashion or **technical/development** issues that prevent the progress of the Semantic Web’s research.

-- **Abstracts** with questions, proposals or discussion topics relevant to the workshop, to be discussed during.
+- **Abstracts** presenting questions or issues to be discussed during the workshop.

 All submissions need to explicitly discuss their relevance to the field.
 A focus on contributions to related works is desired.